roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

+===

- ****** The Accidental Nudist Cabin ****** byTx_Tall_Tales© "I'm not going to second-guess him.
+"I'm not going to second-guess him.
 He's the one doing the work, and the grass looks amazing."
 I had stepped off of the walkway onto the grass, which felt soft and cool under my feet.
 Robin fell in beside me.

  We walked a few steps in silence before she spoke.
 "I'm sorry about last night."